-Cellular morphology refers to the optical observation of a magnified cell culture.
+Morphology check by microscope - Cellular morphology refers to the optical observation of a magnified cell culture.
 This can be the simplest and most direct method used to identify the state of cells.
-Obtaining morphology information from comparative observations both at high- and low-culture densities depends on knowledge of several factors.
+Obtaining morphology information from comparative observations both at high and low culture densities depends on knowledge of several factors.
 Morphology can vary between lines depending on the health of the cells and, in some cases, the differentiation state.
 Morphology can change with plating density as well as with different media and sera combinations.
-Cell morphology is best monitored through frequent, brief observations.
+Cell morphology is best monitored through frequent, brief is best monitored through frequent, brief observations.
 In general, if a culture has an unusual appearance, there is likely a problem.
-It is recommended that researchers be alert during periodic morphology checks and maintain cell morphology images for comparisons
+It is recommended that researchers be alert during periodic morphology checks and maintain cell morphology images for comparisons.

-Figure 1: Three different ATCC cell lines at high densities
+Three different ATCC cell lines at high densities